-If we are unable to raise the total amount of proceeds covered by this prospectus, we will need to raise additional funds to finance our research and development and other operating activities.
-If we find that we do not have enough money, additional funds may be raised, including through public or private financing.
+We expect that we will need to raise additional funds to finance our research and development and other operating activities in the future.
+Additional funds will need to be raised through public or private financing.
 Additional financing may not be available, or, if available, may not be on acceptable terms.
 If additional funds are raised by issuing equity securities, the shares of existing stockholders will be subject to further dilution and share prices may decline.
 If adequate funds are not available, we may be required to cut back on one or more of our research, drug discovery or development programs or obtain funds through arrangements with collaborative partners or others.
 These arrangements may require us to give up rights to certain of our technologies, product candidates or products.